-- i. giving a true and fair view of the Fund's financial position as at 30 June 2023 and of its financial performance for the year then ended; and - ii. complying with Australian Accounting Standards Simplified Disclosures under AASB 1060 General Purpose Financial Statements Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities and the Corporations Regulations 2001.
+- i. giving a true and fair view of the Fund's financial position as at 30 June 2025 and of its financial performance and cash flows for the year ended on that date; and - ii. complying with Australian Accounting Standards Simplified Disclosures under AASB 1060 General Purpose Financial Statements Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities and the Corporations Regulations 2001.